 An ISA student’s MS/HS transcript includes only courses and grades earned at The International School Aberdeen.

-Due to the nature of our school, the mobility of our student body, and small class sizes, ISA does not compute or report class rank.
+Due to the nature of our school, mobility of our student body and small class sizes, ISA does not compute or report class rank.
 Tertiary education institutions will calculate GPAs themselves (if required) using their own system of weightings based on the transcript submitted by ISA.

 When reports are issued a letter grade against each descriptor of the following is included – C - Consistently, M - Mostly, S – Sometimes, R – Rarely.

 The student is well prepared for class, submits quality work that meets deadlines and organizes their time effectively.
 The student seeks support and guidance when needed.